Relevant Segment: Aging Services

 Aging services is no different, and fundraisers in long-term care settings interested in maximizing support from donors need to recognize how their mission is carried out and create fundraising strategies that cater specifically to prospective donors.

-Small details, like soggy green beans at dinner or walkers left in the wrong place in a corridor irk residents at retirement communities.
+Small details, like soggy green beans at dinner or walkers left in the wrong place in a corridor irk residents at Life Plan Communities (LPCs).
 Complaints large and small often land at the feet of fundraisers, and residents expect a patient, kind, and sympathetic ear.
 They also expect the fundraiser to be an advocate and problem solver, directing residents to the appropriate resources to address their issues.

-The fundraising term “relationship manager” takes on new meaning in a retirement community.
-Fundraisers working in a life plan community should budget about twenty-five percent more time for each donor cultivation than they might in a different type of organization.
+The fundraising term “relationship manager” takes on new meaning in a LPC.
+Fundraisers should budget about twenty-five percent more time for each donor cultivation than they might in a different type of organization.
 Meetings with residents often require more time and are subject to re-scheduling, as health and other issues can crop up at any moment.

 Remember, too, that aging involves constant change in a person’s life circumstances.
 Spouses pass unexpectedly.
 Physical and mental health can alter rapidly.
 Many seniors wish to have their “affairs in order” and like prompt and efficient follow up.
 Fundraisers should budget extra time to provide more frequent status updates when working with seniors on gift plans.